Published on April 5, 2020 – Last Updated on March 29, 2022

 Hypnobirthing #8 – Post-Natal Depression

-Post Natal depression is not baby blues, it is a real thing due to hormones and natural chemicals in your body readjusting themselves to their natural balance.
-Giving birth is a major life event and for some mothers, it is enough to trigger depression.
-Post Natal depression lasts much longer than baby blues.
+Post Natal depression is not baby blues, and it is a real thing due to hormones and natural chemicals in your body readjusting themselves to their natural balance.
+Giving birth is a significant life event, and for some mothers, it is enough to trigger depression.
+However, post-Natal depression lasts much longer than baby blues.

-It will pass in time but it is important to get as much support as you can in the meantime.
-Mothers who don’t have a support network in place for when they come home are more likely to experience this.
+It will pass in time, but it is essential to get as much support as you can in the meantime.
+Mothers who don’t have a support network when they come home are more likely to experience this.
 It is hard when irritability, fatigue, and depression interfere with your ability to care for your newborn.

 Hypnobirthing #9 – Birth Partner